Announcing Wild Roots Feral Futures 2014!

 Daily camp life, along with workshops, skill shares, great food, friends, and music, will also include the volunteer labor necessary to camp maintenance.
-In past years we've experiences a bit of resistance to requests for basic work volunteers, so we are making a point of it now to ask you to come prepared to pitch in and contribute to the work load.
+Please come prepared to pitch in and contribute to the workload, according to your abilities.
 We encourage folks who would like to plug in further to show up a few days before the official start of the event to begin set-up and stay a few days after the official end to help clean up.

-Site scouting will continue until mid-May, at which point scouts and other organizers will rendezvous, report-back their scouting recon, and come to a consensus regarding a site location (though we encourage and intend to foster the spread of this event beyond the region that initially spawned it, Southwest Colorado has once again been isolated as the event location region simply because no other communities stepped up with a solid and dedicated proposal to organize and host the event in their own area).
+Site scouting will continue until mid-May, at which point scouts and other organizers will rendezvous, report-back their scouting recon, and come to a consensus regarding a site location.
 We are also planning on choosing a secondary, back-up site location as a contingency plan for various potential scenarios.
 Email us for more info on getting involved with scouting and site selection processes.

 WRFF is timed to take place before the Earth First!
 Round River Rendezvous, allowing eco-defenders to travel from one to the other.
 Thus we encourage the formation of a caravan from WRFF to the EF!
-RRR (caravans and ride shares can be coordinated through our message board at http://feralfutures.proboards.com/ or via our mailing list & discussion group at http://groups.google.com/groups/wild-roots-feral-futures).
+RRR (caravans and ride shares can be coordinated through our message board at http://feralfutures.proboards.com/.

 We are currently accepting donations in the form of supplies and/or monetary contributions.
 Please email us for details.